-Ayutthaya is a carefully preserved World Heritage Site, and a visit provides a fascinating snapshot of ancient Siam.
+A UNESCO World Heritage Site, carefully preserved Ayutthaya provides a fascinating snapshot of ancient Siam.
 Scattered ruins testify to the kingdom's brutal demise at the hands of the Burmese in 1767, while broad thoroughfares preserve a sense of its former greatness.
-Although the modern town is on the eastern bank of the Pa Sak, most of the ancient temples are on the island.
+Although the modern town is on the eastern bank of the Pa Sak, most of the temples are on an island.
 An exception is Wat Yai Chai Mongkol, a short tuk-tuk ride away.
 Ayutthaya is best appreciated in a historical

 Certain sites are guaranteed to take your breath away—Wat Phra Si Sanphet, Wat Yai Chai Mongkol, Wat Phra Mahathat, and Wat Ratchaburana, to name a few.
 Aside from the temples, Ayutthaya's friendly guesthouses, welcoming people, and floating restaurants make for a refreshing change from Bangkok.

 Ayutthaya was named by King Ramatibodi after a mythical kingdom of the gods portrayed in the pages of the Ramayana legend.
 The city was completed in 1350 and became both a powerhouse of Southeast Asia and reputedly one of the region's most beautiful royal capitals.
 It was originally chosen as a capital for its eminently defendable position, lying on an island formed by a bend of the Chao Phraya River, where it meets the Pa Sak and Lopburi rivers.
 Early residents created the island by digging a curving canal along the northern perimeter, linking the Chao Phraya to the Lopburi River.